amiltner/LensSynth/papers/SymmetricLenses/response_popl19.md

       they can probably go ahead and just implement the lens without resorting to examples.

-As a demonstration about the difficulty of writing lenses, consider the following bidirectional program
+As a demonstration of the difficulty of writing lenses, consider the following bidirectional program

      let single_author_convert =